malkh1/UDP-Tictactoe/README.md

 uses udp protocol

-1 person hosts it on their ip by running the server application others connect to that players server by using the hosts ip
+1 person hosts it on their ip by running the server application

+the player hosting the server will then run the client program.

+another player will connect to the host using the hosts' ip by entering it into the batch file provided.

+the server application supports multiple games going at the same time

 #UPDATE: ONLY WORKS ON LAN.